-When you do say these things make sure your face stays straight and keep your emotions hidden.
+When you do say these things, make sure your face stays straight and keep your emotions hidden.
 Always look calm and collected.
-When they are not getting what they want from you, they get angry and they make themselves feel better by making you feel bad.
+When they are not getting what they want from you, they get angry, and they make themselves feel better by making you feel bad.

 At the start, you may need to get your reactions and emotions out, just do not do it to the narcissist.

-Boundaries and no contact is best if it’s not possible then do the above, you are worth so much more.
+Boundaries and No contact is best.
+If it’s not possible, then do the above.
+You are worth so much more.
 You will recover and move forward to a much happier life.

-Help with Overcoming trauma bonding and anxiety online course.
+To help with overcoming the trauma bond and anxiety course.

 All about the narcissist Online course.